davidorvek/rachmaninoff_all_night_vigil/README.md

-# Rachmaninoff "All Night Vigi"l Corpus
+# Rachmaninoff "All Night Vigil" Corpus
 A small corpus of select pieces from Sergei Rachmaninoff's "All Night Vigil"